MapleWheels/RoR2_QoLChanges/Thunderstore/Releases/0.2.2/README.md

 This plugin is a collection of Quality of Life changes for Risk of Rain 2's 1.0 release update.
 All options are configurable via the configuration file.

+**Changelog**
+0.2.1: First Thunderstore published build.
+**!0.2.2: Fixed bugs from Risk of Risk of 2 v1.0.1.1 update.**
+0.2.3: Quick Readme fix.
+No need to update.

 Note: This plugin requires the following modding libraries:
 - [BepInEx](https://github.com/BepInEx/BepInEx) v5.3.x or higher
 - [BepInEx.Extensions](https://github.com/MapleWheels/BepInEx_Extensions) (Included) v1.0.0.4 or higher.